speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 > ##### Building the Millennium Falcon, Step 2
 > The Millennium Falcon is a heavily modified YT-1300f light freighter, and falls under the Medium size category.
 The ship starts at tier 0.
 >
-> As a tier 0 Medium ship, the Millennium Falcon has 5 Hit Dice—which are d8s—and a Constitution modifier of +1.
+> As a tier 0 Medium ship, the Millennium Falcon has 5 Hit Diceï¿½which are d8sï¿½and a Constitution modifier of +1.
 Consequently, the Millennium Falcon has 33 hit points: 8 + the average for the subsequent four dice (5) + the Constitution modifier for each Hit Die (5 x 1).
 >
 > When the Millennium Falcon progresses to tier 1 it gains the following features: Starship Improvements and Evasive Maneuvers.
 We record Evasive Maneuvers on the starship sheet.
 Since the Millennium Falcon is fast, we increase its Strength with the Ability Score Improvement.
 It gains an additional Hit Dice, and it's current and maximum hit points increases by 6.
 It also gains additional modifications, discussed in Chapter 4.
 >
 > Additionally, at tier 0, a Medium ship gets a choice of Strength, Dexterity, or Constitution saving throws proficiencies.
 For the Falcon, we choose Strength.

 ### 3. Installing Modifications
 At tier 0, your starship has a number of modification slots, depending on its size, and it gains more modification slots as it progresses through tiers.
-Modifications—at the expense of credits, workers, and time—can be installed in these modification slots, enhancing and augmenting the ship's functionality.
+Modificationsï¿½at the expense of credits, workers, and timeï¿½can be installed in these modification slots, enhancing and augmenting the ship's functionality.
 Modifications fall into five categories: engineering, operation, suite, universal, and weapon.
 The **Modifications** chapter provides more information about these categories.

 > ##### Building the Millennium Falcon, Step 3
 > At tier 0, the Millennium Falcon has 10 modification slots.
 Since it's a Medium ship, it comes with one Barracks at no cost.
 Additionally, we choose a Living Quarters to give the crew their own rooms.
 We also choose the Cantina and Storage Compartment suites, bringing the total modifications to 3.